Note: This post is part of my Milspouse Stories project, which will be released in book form. For now, I’m sharing these stories with you.

 Hundreds of miles from our nearest family back in our home towns in New Mexico and Georgia, we were now stationed in Ohio for my husband’s latest Air Force assignment.
 So I now sat alone, keeping vigil over my sleeping baby.
 My husband had just left to run home to shower, pack me an overnight bag, and check on two-year-old son who was staying with a neighbor.
 As I tried to get comfortable on the unforgiving hospital chair, I watched the blinking monitors.
 Fear blanketed my thoughts and held my heart in a grip icier than the January winds blowing outside the hospital room.
 I felt helpless, like I should be doing something active to protect him—something, anything, to help my baby get well.

-Into my fog of fear and exhaustion walked my friend Mabel.
+Into my fog of fear and exhaustion walked my friend Joy.
 She lived down the street from the base hospital and had left her own small children with a neighbor so she could walk over and check on us.
-So Mabel found me, sitting beside Gabriel’s hospital crib.
+So Joy found me, sitting beside Gabriel’s hospital crib.

 “Ok, I’m here.
 How can I help?”